MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-realtime-analytics-dashboard-administrator.md

 - Agents
 - Ongoing conversation

+## Prerequisites

 Make sure that you have the required administrator permissions for Dynamics 365.

+To configure user roles to access analytics, see [Configure user access to analytics](configure-customer-service-analytics-insights-csh.md#configure-user-access-to-analytics).

+## Manage Omnichannel real-time analytics reports

-You can configure Omnichannel real-time analytics reports in the Customer Service admin center app.
+You can enable or disable Omnichannel real-time analytics reports in the Customer Service admin center app.

 1. In the site map, select **Insights** in **Operations**.
 The **Insights** page appears.
 1. On the **Insights** page, **Report Settings** section, go to  **Real-time Analytics (preview)** and select **Manage**.